RenderKit/ospray/doc/api.md

 ### VolumetricModels

-Volumes in OSPRay are given volume rendering apperance information through VolumetricModels.
-This decouples the physical representation of the volume (and possible acceleration structures it contains) to rendering-specific paramters (where more than one set may exist concurrently).
+Volumes in OSPRay are given volume rendering appearance information through VolumetricModels.
+This decouples the physical representation of the volume (and possible acceleration structures it contains) to rendering-specific parameters (where more than one set may exist concurrently).
 To create a volume instance, call

     OSPVolumetricModel ospNewVolumetricModel(OSPVolume volume);